Brookline Sod Installation Services

 Brookline Building Department Requirements for Grading Permits & Site Plan Approvals

 Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
 Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is essential, including setback maintenance, a maximum slope of 33% (3:1 ratio), and impervious surface coverage limits.
+Zoning compliance is critical, including maintaining setbacks, limiting slopes to a maximum of 33% (3:1 ratio), and adhering to impervious surface coverage limits.
 Homeowners’ association (HOA) coordination may also be necessary.
-Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion.
-For permit details, contact: Brookline Building Department
+Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion upon satisfactory compliance.

 333 Washington Street, Brookline, MA 02445